 Traditional offices, for instance, may expect business casual attire from employees rather than the laid-back looks of more modern workplaces.
 In each space, it's best to follow the sartorial clues of those surroundings—and of what higher-ups are wearing in particular.
 If you're seeing more pearls in meetings, then veer toward classic pieces.
 But if you're noticing bolder accessories in the halls, then feel free to take more chances.
 As long as you're mostly in line with what you see from 9-to-5, then you shouldn't worry too much.

-Nevertheless, if you're still as overwhelmed about how to master jewelry for work as you were about sitting at your desk on the first day, then take a deep breath.
-Rinker has provided seven easy tips to follow when you're looking to dress for career success so that soon you'll look like you deserve a promotion.
+Nevertheless, if you're still unsure about how to master jewelry for work, Rinker has provided seven easy tips to follow when you're looking to dress for career success.

 Jewelry should enhance, not detract, from your clothing.
 "Jewelry at a workplace shouldn't be too distracting," she says.
 "It should complement your outfit."